Eileen Valentino Flaxman

 up there.

-I sat up in my room, downhearted after croaking my way through three shows, and suddenly pictured my family and friends - all the people who love me - standing before me.
-And they were shaking their heads and saying, 'EILEE-EEN.
-What are you doing with your life?'
-I had no answer, except to write Giving Up, and the very writing of it helped move me through failure and find a little hope.
-I kept this poem close...
+I sat up in my room, downhearted, after croaking my way through three shows, and suddenly pictured my family and friends - all the people who love me - standing before me, shaking their heads and saying, ‘EILEE-EEN.
+WHAT ARE YOU DOING WITH YOUR LIFE?’
+I had no answer, but the very writing of Giving Up helped move me through failure and find a little hope.
+I kept this poem close ...

 From Where You're Sitting